buepro/typo3-pizpalue_distribution/Documentation/Administration/Index.rst

 Customization
 =============

-The suggested way to customize the distribution for customer projects is to create an extension (e.g. user_customer) and define the customer theme and functions in it (`see TYPO3 documentation
+The suggested way to customize the distribution for customer projects is to create an extension (e.g. user_pizpalue) and define the customer theme and functions in it (`see TYPO3 documentation
 <https://docs.typo3.org/typo3cms/ExtbaseFluidBook/4-FirstExtension/Index.html>`__).